Metoprolol-tartrate: 7 things you should know

-- Talk to you doctor if you are having any side effects that are interfering with your quality of life.
+- Talk to your doctor if you are having any side effects that are interfering with your quality of life.
 Do not stop taking metoprolol suddenly.

 - Do not substitute metoprolol tartrate with metoprolol succinate.

 - Always check that your prescription is correct.
-There have been a number of dosing errors involving metoprolol tablets.
+There have been several dosing errors involving metoprolol tablets.